 - Discovering new niches

-SEJ reader Kaushal Shah (from couponcodehut.com) left a comment on the guest post that has to be one of the most ingenious ways to use Google Alerts I have seen.
+SEJ reader Kaushal Shah (from couponcodehut.com) left a comment on the guest post that has to be one of the most ingenious ways to set up Google Alerts for yourself.
 Full credit for the below goes to Kaushal.

 Measuring Content Quality

-When setting up a Google Alert you are given two choices.
+When you create Google Alerts you are given two choices.
 You can choose to receive Only the best results or All results for your given query.